Belarus State Economic University: Science

 Mikhail Golosov - Homer J. Livingston professor of economics at the University of Chicago.

 Aleh Tsyvinski - Arthur M. Okun professor of economics at Yale University.

 Kiryl Rudy - belarusian statesman, diplomat, doctor of economic sciences, professor.
 Author of more than 200 publications in Belarus, Russia, Kazakhstan, Austria, Slovakia, USA, China;

 Alexander Durovich - scientist-marketer, practising consultant, Doctor of Economics, associate professor.
 Author of more than 220 scientific and scientific-methodical works, including: monographs and textbooks with the Ministry of Education of the Republic of Belarus;

 Peter Nikitenko - scientist-economist, political economist, noospherologist (philosopher), Doctor of Economic Sciences, Professor, Corresponding Member, Academician of the National Academy of Sciences of Belarus.
 Founder and head of the International Innovation and Noosphere Scientific School on Sustainable Development of Belarus.
 Author of more than 600 scientific works, including 33 monographs, textbooks, manuals, textbooks, etc. He is the author of more than 600 scientific works.
 Honoured Scientist of Belarus, twice nominated for the V. A. Koptyug Prize (Russia).
 A. Koptug (Russia) on sustainable development.

-Business

-Alexander Zaitsev - Belarusian entrepreneur, owner of a number of trading, logistics and industrial companies, as well as football clubs “Dynamo Brest” (2016-2020), “Rukh”;

-Evgeny Novikov - Commercial Director of BMW Bank LLC, a representative office of BMW Financial Services, a financial division of BMW Group, which is an international provider of car lending services in Russia.

-Sergey Izotov - Commercial Director of the St. Petersburg office of X-Com Group, a system integrator providing a full range of IT services (design, supply, equipment installation, and maintenance) in various areas.